Liposuction / Fat Transfer

 Fat Transfer Risks

-Because the transplanted fat comes from the patient, it does not carry a risk of allergic reaction or rejection.
+There are always risks with every surgery, but because the transplanted fat comes from the patient, it does not carry a risk of allergic reaction or rejection.
 However some risk may include:

 - Permanent discoloration

 - Peri-operative bleeding